Claude Code and Codex proved coding agents can work. Both run on Python or TypeScript — the default stack for AI tooling.

 - Protocol composition — agents are Lego blocks, not inheritance chains

-- Macros — less boilerplate, fewer opportunities for mistakes
+- Macros — less boilerplate, fewer mistakes

 - On-device inference — run models on Apple Silicon without cloud dependencies